thingsboard/thingsboard.github.io/docs/reference/http-api.md

 You can find more information about HTTP [here](https://www.w3.org/Protocols/rfc2616/rfc2616.txt).
 HTTP protocol is TCP based and uses request-response model.

-Thingsboard server nodes act as an HTTP Server that supports both HTTP and HTTPS protocols.
+ThingsBoard server nodes act as an HTTP Server that supports both HTTP and HTTPS protocols.

 ##### Client libraries setup